 -Quote from John Oates’s 2017 memoir Change of Seasons

-It’s never a good sign when the Wikipedia page for an album has no information other then the names of the participants, general statistics and song credits.
-While that serves as confirmation of its existence, it’s also a reflection of where it stands in the big picture.
-And it’s especially odd when it’s an album that actually went platinum… which is to say we all loved H & O and were very excited that finally, after 4 long years there was a new studio album.
-And then we were all very disappointed once we heard it.
-Ooh Yeah ! qualifies as both the worst H & O album and the biggest let down.
-It’s the most slickly produced with the most unfinished sounding songs.
+It’s never a good sign when the Wikipedia page for an album has no information other than the names of the participants, general statistics and song credits.
+While that serves as a confirmation of its existence, it’s also a reflection of where it stands in the big picture.
+And it’s especially odd when it’s an album that actually went platinum… which is to say we all loved H & O and were very excited that finally, after four long years there was a new studio album.
+And we were all (mostly) disappointed once we heard it.
+Ooh Yeah! qualifies as both the worst H & O album and the biggest letdown.
+It’s the most slickly produced with the most unfinished-sounding songs.
 Hooks are scarce.
 It seems distracted.
 To add insult to injury, the cover is also terrible ooh yeah.
-The strongest track by far is the LP’s lone hit, “Everything Your Heart Desires“, with its laid back Temptations vibe.
-Runner up award goes to “I’m In Pieces“, an over the top Jackie Wilson-esque, unrequited love ballad that while somewhat hampered by an overblown production ( and saxophone ) is still pretty okay.
-I’d like to say Ooh Yeah ! is a misunderstood cult classic whose mysteries will eventually reveal themselves but no, truth is Ooh Yeah ! will only ever be an album that came out in 1988 by Hall & Oates.
+The strongest track by far is the LP’s lone hit, “Everything Your Heart Desires“, with its laid-back Temptations vibe.
+Runner up award goes to “I’m In Pieces“, an over-the-top Jackie Wilson-esque, unrequited love ballad that while somewhat hampered by an overblown production ( and saxophone ) is still pretty okay.
+I’d like to say Ooh Yeah! is a misunderstood cult classic whose mysteries will eventually reveal themselves but no, truth is it will only ever be an album that came out in 1988 by Hall & Oates.

 Change of Season (1990)

 “So Close“, the first single off Change of Season is a great song, widescreen sad, nostalgic with lots of space for the Hall voice to run free and wild.
-That said, Hall hates the version that leads off the album having been forced by the record company to bring in, wait for it, Jon Bon Jovi to fatten up the production and make it more “radio friendly”.
+That said, Hall hates the version that leads off the album, having been forced by the record company to bring in, wait for it, Jon Bon Jovi to fatten up the production and make it more “radio-friendly”.
 Which, to be frank, had to suck.
 As a compromise, Hall’s preferred, unplugged version was included as a bonus track.
-The Bon Jovi version is a cacophonous monster, a nearly 5 minute death match between the production and Hall’s voice with the latter coming out on top, shredding, raging and steamrolling over every shiny guitar chord that charges his way Super Mario style.
+The Bon Jovi version is a cacophonous monster, a nearly five minute death match between the production and Hall’s voice with the latter coming out on top, (by shredding, raging, and steamrolling over every shiny guitar chord that charges its way Super Mario style).
 And truth be told, it’s still pretty great.
 But yes, Daryl’s instincts were correct, the unplugged version is the truer rendition, the real heartbreaker.
-The rest is a bit faceless for the most part except for “I Ain’t Gonna Take It” which is an gloriously defiant little monster that would’ve fit perfectly on Hall’s aforementioned Three Hearts album.
+The rest is a bit faceless for the most part except for “I Ain’t Gonna Take It” which is a gloriously defiant little monster that would’ve fit perfectly on Hall’s aforementioned Three Hearts album.

 Soul-rock hippie space cadets The Family Stand were one of the finest and most underrated bands of the ’90s.
-While their idiosyncratic sound basically ensured their never finding a regular home on radio or MTV, they were the recipients of a lot of love from other musicians and were regularly tapped to work on other outside projects .
-The 2 male members of the trio, Peter Lord Moreland and V. Jeffrey Smith produced and co-wrote the majority of Soul Alone with Hall, the three creating a sleek, lush, soul sound, full of Marvin Gaye style flourishes and eccentric hooks that still sound pretty damn good today.
-You will find the Hall voice front and center throughout the album, where it should be, a real about face from his previous solo excursion, Three Hearts.
+While their idiosyncratic sound basically ensured their never finding a regular home on radio or MTV, they were the recipients of a lot of love from other musicians and were regularly tapped to work on other outside projects.
+The two male members of the trio, Peter Lord Moreland and V. Jeffrey Smith produced and co-wrote the majority of Soul Alone with Hall, the three creating a sleek, lush, soul sound, full of Marvin Gaye-style flourishes and eccentric hooks that still sound pretty damn good today.
+You will find the Hall voice front and center throughout the album, where it should be, a real about-face from his previous solo excursion, Three Hearts.
 The plush and fabulously patronizing, “I’m in a Philly Mood” is superb.
 And melodic deep cut “Wildfire” is pretty exquisite with its twisting, turning chorus.
 Plus there’s a sweet nod to Mr.Gaye with a wistful re-interpretation of his “When Did You Stop Loving Me…“.
-The song quality levels out a bit after those 3 tracks to just plain old good as opposed to brilliant, but the standard remains resolutely high.
+The song quality levels out a bit after those three tracks to just plain old good as opposed to brilliant, but the standard remains resolutely high.

 Marigold Sky (1997)

-There was some hype with this one as it was the first new H & O studio album to appear in 7 years and it had been assumed by that point that they were through doing new music as a band.
-It’s mostly forgettable except for one gloriously shiny diamond “Romeo is Bleeding“, which features a big fat synth with a big fat hook and big fat Hall vocal and qualifies as one of the greatest “lost” H & O tracks that should’ve been a hit ( and I sincerely wish they’d start playing it at the shows which they were around the album’s release ).
-It dwarfs everything everything here and alone it scores a 10/10.
+There was some hype with this one as it was the first new H & O studio album to appear in seven years and it had been assumed by that point that they were through doing new music as a band.
+And…it’s okay.
+The standouts are the title track which has a genuinely appealing ’90s country vibe and the gloriously shiny diamond that is “Romeo is Bleeding“.
+The latter features a big fat hook, a big fat synth and a big fat Hall vocal and qualifies as one of the greatest “lost” H & O tracks ever.
+They were playing it at the shows around the album’s release and honestly I wish they would start including it again because it killed.
+“Romeo” dwarfs everything here and alone it scores a 10/10.

 Greatest Hits Live (2001)

-Recorded in 1981 on the Private Eyes Tour, this was at one point being considered for official release during H & O’s ’80s mega-years according to the sleevenotes, which is why I’m including it here.
-And while there are plenty of actual “greatest hits” on it, there is also weird shit like “Mano A Mano“, “Diddy Doo Wop” and “United State” which I 100% approve of and Hall’s vocal on “Wait For Me” is complete and utter fire.
+Recorded in 1981 on the Private Eyes Tour, this was at one point being considered for official release during H & O’s ’80s mega-years according to the sleeve notes, which is why I’m including it here.
+And while there are plenty of actual “greatest hits” on it, there is also weird shit like “Mano A Mano“, “Diddy Doo Wop” and “United State” which are oh so cool to hear in live form and I 100% approve of.
+And Hall’s vocal on “Wait For Me” is complete and utter fire.

 Do It For Love (2003)

-Seriously, is someone just punking us with these album covers ?
+Seriously, is someone just punking us with these album covers?
 I just can’t.
 Anyway, like 1990’s Change of Season, there are a whole lotta hands beyond Daryl and John’s involved in the songwriting here, making for a less than cohesive listening experience.
 There is a tendency to grade on a curve with stuff like this because when a beloved artist makes an album after years of recording dormancy that doesn’t completely suck, most of us feel a great sense of relief.
-And that haze of relief results in a whole lot of over the top hyperbole and excessive praise.
+And that haze of relief results in a whole lot of over-the-top hyperbole and excessive praise.
 But because of the ridiculously high standard H & O have set in the past, it would be impossible for an album like this not to be a disappointment.
 The cool electronics of the eighties are nowhere to be seen and the sound here is closer to 1990’s Change of Season, with a lot of glossy acoustic guitars.
 Actually come to think of it, maybe the cover was trying to tell us something.
-The Philly soul flavored title track is okay, if a little rom-com soundtrack-ish and the sweet cover of New Radicals plush and lovelorn “Someday We’ll Know” is an inspired choice ( in fact a full on collaboration with New Radicals main man Gregg Alexander would be just too wonderful, getting a fever just thinking about it).
+The Philly soul flavored title track is okay if a little rom-com soundtrack-ish and the sweet cover of New Radicals plush and lovelorn “Someday We’ll Know” is an inspired choice ( in fact a full-on collaboration with New Radicals main man Gregg Alexander would be just too damn wonderful, getting a fever even thinking about it).